Walled Lake Western High School: History

 Opened in 1969, Walled Lake Western was the second high school in Walled Lake.
 Western's mascot is the Warriors, and the school colors are Royal Blue and Silver (Scarlet was integrated as a school color from 1983 to 2004).
 Kirsten Haglund, who graduated in 2006, was named Miss America 2008.
-The International Baccalaureate program started in the 2012–2013 school year for grades 11 and 12.
+The International Baccalaureate program started in the 2012–2013 school year for grades 11 and 12, eventually being cancelled following the 2025-2026 school year.

 Academics

 In 2009, Walled Lake Western High School was ranked in the top 5% of all schools in the nation by Newsweek magazine.
 The ranking is calculated by the "number of Advanced Placement, International Baccalaureate and/or Cambridge tests taken by all students at a school in 2008 divided by the number of graduating seniors."
 Beginning in the fall of 2013, Western will begin the International Baccalaureate Diploma program for 11th and 12th grade students as an alternative to AP Testing.